jasonhemann/21SP-CS2800/tech.md

 One of the things I miss most about real, in-person classrooms is being able to applaud someone for a job well done, and for getting up and giving it a shot.
-Here's our [best alternative](https://applause.haggett.org/21SP-CS2800).
-If each of us goes here and enters his or her name then, when one of us presses the applause button, we can all see and hear it.
+Here's our best alternative.
+If each of us enters his or her name there then, when one of us presses the applause button, we can all see and hear it.